 Go By Feel

-If you’re not a professional, don’t get technical!
-Beginner and amateur golfers should just focus on taking the club back naturally in their own way.
+If you’re not a professional, don’t get overly technical.
+Beginner and amateur golfers should just focus on taking the club back naturally in their own way while keeping in mind the fundamentals of a good backswing.

 Rather than trying to emulate the swing of a Tour pro or conform to a style that you “like”, I believe the right approach is to first discover your own swing, then hone it, and eventually master it.